Dental Implants — Richardson, TX

 How Dental Implants Pay for Themselves

-Nose-to-chin view of woman smiling with one tooth noted as a dental implant
+Nose to chin view of woman smiling with one tooth noted as a dental implant

 Many patients considering different ways to refurbish their grins opt for dental bridges or dentures because they tend to be less pricey.
 However, dental implants provide unique advantages that can make them more cost-effective in the long run.